 Borax powder makes a great crystal clear slime that looks like liquid glass.
 There’s a special tip at the end of the page to really get a glassy look too!
 NEW Watch it made live here!

-HOW TO MAKE CLEAR SLIME (RECIPE 2) : Modified Saline Solution Slime Recipe
+HOW TO MAKE CLEAR SLIME (RECIPE 2 Below) : Modified Saline Solution Slime Recipe

 This is our newest method for making really clear slime.
 This clear slime uses the same ingredients as our basic saline solution slime recipe, but we modified one of the in process steps.
 Look closely below.